wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 Libraries
 ---------

-.. important:: Vendors are in the process of releasing updates compatible with the 2023 version of WPILib.
-2022 versions are not compatible.

 Click these links to visit the vendor site to see whether they offer online installers, offline installers, or both.
 URLs below are to plug in to the :guilabel:`VS Code` -> :guilabel:`Install New Libraries (online)` feature.

-`Copperforge LibCu Software Library <https://copperforge.cc/docs/software/libcu/>`__ - Library for all Copperforge devices including the Lasershark
-   Not yet available for 2023

 `2023 CTRE Phoenix Framework <https://store.ctr-electronics.com/software/>`__ - Contains CANcoder, CANifier, CANdle, Pigeon IMU, Pigeon 2.0, Talon FX, Talon SRX, and Victor SPX Libraries and Phoenix Tuner program for configuring CTRE CAN devices
    Phoenix (v5):         ``https://maven.ctr-electronics.com/release/com/ctre/phoenix/Phoenix5-frc2023-latest.json``